 directly from an agent to database storage.

-All these efforts can reduce the load on the Jenkins master and local network
+All these efforts can reduce the load on the Jenkins controller and local network

 without requiring developers to touch their Pipeline scripts.